pewpewshoot/Scumbag-sub-goal/README.md

 # Scumbag-sub-goal
-Self hosted version for nutty's Scumbag Sub Goal Widget
+Self hosted version for [nutty](https://www.twitch.tv/nutty)'s Scumbag Sub Goal Widget.
+I did not make the code, I am simply providing a version to host locally on your machine